 Since 1905, Finca El Injerto has produced exceptional coffee with a commitment to respecting and preserving the natural resources of the Huehuetenango region.
 More than half of Finca El Injerto is a thousand year old virgin forest that surrounds and protects the coffee plantation, preserving the delicate micro-climate required to grow exquisite Arabica coffee.

 Arturo Sr. and Jr. ensure perfect cherry selection and utilize cherry flotation to sort by density.
 Disc depulpers remove the cherry prior to extended fermentation which can last up to 72 hours due to the cold typical of this altitude.
+In 2013, they installed a pre-pulp separator to further minimize pulp contamination during fermentation.
 The coffee is then double washed and soaked.
 Patio pre-drying prepares the beans for a final low temperature drum drying.
 In order to better understand the coffee and all the nuances within their production, they have a cupping lab at the farm with four trained cuppers.

 La Calaca – Gesha

-After a long, much anticipated wait, we have another opportunity to savor Gesha from Finca El Injerto!
+We’re excited to present the Gesha from Finca El Injerto to you again.
 Our own Duane Sorenson brought Gesha seeds to Arturo Aguirre Jr. years ago.
 Later in the same year, Arturo Sr. traveled to Hacienda La Esmeralda in Panama and brought some more seeds directly from the Petersons.
 Stumptown proudly purchased the entire lot of Central American Gesha at Finca El Injerto’s Reserva del Comendador, an online auction that features the farm’s unique micro lots.

-The Gesha seeds were planted in 2008 in the region of the farm called La Calaca.
+The Gesha seeds were planted in 2008 in a region of the farm with a high shade canopy called La Calaca.
 La Calaca translates as ‘the skull’.
 According to the people of the village, this area in the northwest part of the farm used to be where witches of the towns held rituals.
 They have even found animal skulls to offer as proof of their story.
 Seven different varieties are cultivated on the 12 hectare area of La Calaca.
-Workers of the farm believe they have transformed the rituals of those long ago witches into a good spell.
+Workers on the farm believe they have transformed the rituals of those long ago witches into a good spell.
 They believe the coffee cultivated here will bewitch any who dares to drink it.

 This tiny lot of Gesha was treated with utmost care and detail.
 The Aguirre’s sent their finest pickers to select these cherries at the height of the harvest season.
-After depulping, this lot was fermented for 72 hours in perfectly clean conditions, moving the beans after each stage for uniform fermentation.
-The lot was then washed and soaked for 24 hours then taken to the patios where it was dried in the sun.
+After depulping, this lot was dry fermented for 18-24 hours in perfectly clean conditions, moving the beans after each stage for uniform fermentation.
+The lot was then washed and soaked for 24 hours then dried on tiered, raised drying beds.
 They sorted this lot by hand twice, once during the parchment stage and then again just prior to export at the green bean stage.
 This is an extremely limited lot.

 Harvest season spans the months from January through April.